lighthall-lab/lab-manual/readme.md

 # Code of conduct
 ## General
 All members of the lab, along with visitors, are expected to agree with the following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all members to help ensuring a safe environment for everybody.
-Please also see the University of Central Florida [Discriminatory Harassment Policy]().
+Please also see the University of Central Florida [Discrimination, Harassment, and Related Interpersonal Violence Policy](https://policies.ucf.edu/documents/2-004.1ProhibitionOfDiscriminationHarassmentAndRelatedInterpersonalViolence.pdf).

 ### The Quick Version